VinJohns/CS3200_Project/README.md

 date_of_birth - the date of birth of the user (date)

 **Domain Object Data Models:**
 One domain object data model is the table called developers, which stores the different developers of the video games.
+Developers basically do all the behind the scenes work to make sure a game is playable and enjoyable for the users.
+Developers can publish their own games or get another company to publish it.
 The columns in this table are:\
 id - primary key (int)\
 name - the name of the developer company (string)\